Yuna-ux/Yuna-ux/README.md

-# Programming Languages & Skills
+# Programming Languages & Exploiting

 I am proficient in the following programming languages and technologies: